 - No diving for the ball along the floor.

-- A player on defence may not be in the crease and in a position to interfere with the opponent taking a shot.
-Doing so will result in a penalty shot for the offensive team.
-A penalty shot is taken from the top of the crease without any run-up – it must be taken by the offensive player involved in the play.
+- A player on defence may only have at most one foot in the crease, while the other foot is outside the crease (the outside foot must be touching the ground).
+Not doing so — while in a position that interferes with the opponent taking a shot — will result in a penalty shot for the offensive team.
+A penalty shot is taken from the top of the crease without any run-up (cannot enter the crease on the follow-through) – it must also be taken by the offensive player involved in the play.
+Goalkeeper must remain on the goal line as the shot is being taken.

 - Running through the crease is ONLY permitted to get to the other side whether offensively or defensively; however, a player cannot interfere with an attempted shot while in the crease — whether on offence or defence.
-This also includes if an offensive player screens or distracts the goalie prior to or during a shot.
-If deemed to have done so, the ball goes to opposing team.
+This also includes if an offensive player screens or distracts the goalie, or is running through the crease prior to or during an attempted shot.
+If deemed to have done so, the ball goes to the opposing team.
 If a defensive player enters their own crease to take possession of the ball after a rebound, the offensive team gets possession at half court.
 If the offensive player enters the defending crease to take possession of a loose ball, the ball goes to the defending goalie.

 - A player may not pass to themself off the wall or through the air.

-- Balls that are out of play on the sidelines (blue lines at SFX) — whether off a player or the goalie — will result in the other team gaining possession where the ball went out.
-Defensive team player must be at least 5 feet away from the inbounding player.
-(Refer to D4 for balls that go out of play on the end lines.)
+- Balls that are out of play on the sidelines (blue lines at SFX; the ball or offensive player with the ball touches the wall in VCS Lower) will result in the defensive team gaining possession where the ball went out except when:

 - One goalkeeper is allowed per team.
 This player is allowed to block shots while in the crease.
 They may leave the crease as they please, but only ONE player is allowed in the crease at all times.